underwatergrasshopper/ElapsedTime/README.md

 # ElapsedTime
 Simple C++ library for measurement of elapsed time between two points in code.

-To use this library in project, followed files are required to be copied into source folder: `ElapsedTime.h`, `ElapsedTime.cpp`.
+To use this library in project, followed files are required to be included into project source folder: `ElapsedTime.h`, `ElapsedTime.cpp`.

 # Usage